SophieDeBenedetto/phoenix-pair/post.md

 ...
 const channel = socket.channel(`challenges:${challengeId}`);
-channel.join().receive('ok', (response) => {
+channel.join().receive('ok', (responsePayload) => {
-  // do something like display the content of response.challenge });
+  // do something like display the content of responsePayload.challenge });
 ```

 Here we've joined a challenge channel with a topic of the given challenge ID.
 This sends the request that gets routed via the `UserSocket` to the `ChallengesChannel`, which in turn invokes its `join` function.
-Let's take a look.
+Let's take a look at this next step now.

 #### Handling the Join Request on the Server